 For general enquiries about an existing AVC plan, call our support team on 0345 600 0343.
-Lines are open Monday to Friday, 8.30am to 6.00pm.
+Lines are open Monday - Friday, 8.30am - 6.00pm.

 We might record your call for training and quality purposes.
-To find out more about how we use your personal data please visit pru.co.uk/mydata pru.co.uk/contact-us/signvideo
+To find out more about how we use your personal data please visit pru.co.uk/mydata.

-Write to: Prudential Lancing BN15 8GB UK
+Write to: Prudential, Lancing BN15 8GB

-If you're a Deaf customer, who is also a British Sign Language (BSL) user, you can contact us using a Video Relay service.
+If you are a deaf customer, who is also a British Sign Language (BSL) user, you can contact us using a Video Relay service.
 The service, provided by SignVideo, connects customers to fully qualified, registered NRCPD interpreters who will relay your conversation with a member of our customer service team.